Optimal Trace Inequalities for Single-Shot Quantum Information: Introduction

+The proofs are based on an iterative Riemann--Stieltjes integration-by-parts method within the operator layer-cake framework~\cite{CL2025,LHC2025}.
+The method begins with a sharp scalar inequality for a function of the threshold parameter $r$, integrates it against the positive measure generated by the monotone function \be r\mapsto \tr[\rho\{\rho>r\sigma\}], \ee and then integrates by parts again to recover the relevant layer-cake R\'enyi divergence.
+The underlying Riemann--Stieltjes viewpoint is already present in~\cite{LHC2025}; here we use it iteratively to lift optimal scalar inequalities to sharp noncommutative trace inequalities.
+In contrast to classical-to-quantum lifting methods based on pinching, this approach works directly at the operator level and preserves the optimal constant.

-Finally, the optimal logarithmic inequality can also be incorporated into classical-to-quantum lifting approaches, leading to bounds in terms of measured R\'enyi divergences.
-Although these are no larger than the sandwiched R\'enyi divergence, this comes at the cost of a pinching-induced prefactor (see, e.g.,~\cite{LY2024}), and it remains unclear whether this trade-off yields an overall improvement.
+The logarithmic inequality can also be combined with classical-to-quantum lifting arguments, leading to variants formulated in terms of measured R\'enyi divergences.
+Since measured R\'enyi divergences can be smaller than the noncommutative divergences appearing in these bounds, such formulations may improve the divergence term.
+However, the known lifting procedures introduce pinching-dependent prefactors, as in the approach of Li and Yao~\cite{LY2024}.
+It is therefore not clear in general whether this trade-off improves the final finite-resource bound.

+Finally, we apply the collision inequalities to single-shot communication primitives.
+First, we obtain an enhanced position-based decoding lemma in which the factor $c_s<1$ improves the number of positions needed for a prescribed decoding error.
+The result applies not only to the standard product-form position-based construction, but also to a broader class of pairwise index-symmetric states.
+Second, we apply the same inequality to classical communication over a quantum channel, formulated as the distillation of a noiseless classical channel under local superchannels.
+This yields a tightened one-shot lower bound on the distillable communication in terms of a R\'enyi mutual information, with the improved finite-resource correction coming directly from the sharp constant $c_\alpha$.
+In particular, the new positive contribution $\log(1/c_\alpha)=h(\alpha)$ can offset the usual finite-error penalty, and in some error regimes makes the total correction term positive.

+Taken together, these results show that several standard single-shot quantum information bounds can be tightened at the level of their finite-resource constants.
+They also show that, in the regimes treated here, the sharp constants obtained from the corresponding classical scalar inequalities can be achieved in the fully quantum setting.
+Thus the constants are not artifacts of the proof, but optimal barriers within the layer-cake and R\'enyi-divergence framework, both for arbitrary positive operators and for normalized quantum states.
+This provides sharper operational estimates and clarifies which parts of current one-shot techniques can, and cannot, be further improved.